A great songwriter, but not a great voice. Bob Dylan? Kris Kristofferson? Neil Young? It could apply to a lot of singer-songwriters.

 They just couldn’t handle the Synth Rock sound of Neil’s voice electronically altered through a “Vocoder”.
 I like “Transformer Man”, the reworking of “Mr. Soul”, and especially “Sample And Hold” (the original vinyl version is best, and unfortunately, the CD has a different mix).
 1988’s This Note’s For You album got noticed for the popular video with Young saying he’s “not singing for Pepsi, not singing for Coke”…instead…”this note’s for you”.
 I love the bluesy song “One Thing” from the same album.

 Neil returned to Reprise Records in 1989, and what do you know…he made a “typical Neil Young album”…Freedom.
 It has acoustic and electric versions of “Rockin’ In The Free World”.
-When he did a radio concert for the album, he performed a great version of “Someday” with just piano and voice.
+When he did a radio concert for the album, he performed a great version of “Someday” with just piano, voice, and harmonica.
 It’s way better than the album version, which is burdened with sound effects and odd background voices.
+Here’s a 60-second sample of the recording:

 Another solid Neil Young album followed…Ragged Glory (1990).
 Harvest Moon in 1992 pleased even more of his fans.
 For some reason, Neil must have wanted back into the middle of the road.
 Harvest Moon and Comes A Time are the most Harvest-like of his albums.